genome/ptero-apis/workflow.md

 Here's an example used by the client to poll for workflow completion.
 Errors in deferred portions of workflow submission must show up in this query.
-This set of fields can be produced with the \_details shorcut.
+This set of fields can be produced with the \_details shortcut.

 Request: